-Shopping for durable, easy-to-use garden tools can be quite challenging, especially when you’re faced with so many options.
+Shopping for durable, easy-to-use garden tools can be challenging, especially when facing so many options.

-We’ve made it easier for you by researching the best landscaping rakes out there.
-Based on real customer reviews, expert advice, and our own insight, we’ve put together this list of seven options.
+I’ve made it easier for you by researching the best landscaping rakes out there.
+Based on genuine customer reviews, expert advice, and my own insight, I’ve put together this list of seven top options.

 - Swivel hanger included